Your customers are more than just names in your database - they are human, and they expect you to treat them more than some transactions or sales.

 It’s time to make personalized emails.
 So, what are you going to personalize?

 There is no limit to how and what you can personalize.
-The right data and tools can make personalization a great strategy for generating higher ROI and maintaining long-lasting relationships with your customers.
+With the right data and tools, you can develop email personalization strategies to generate higher ROI and maintain long-lasting relationships with your customers.

-To give you a head start, we will discuss the 6 kinds of personalization we liked the most.
+To give you a head start, we will discuss the 6 kinds of email personalization examples we liked the most.

-Dynamic personalizing is about displaying content based on the segments subscribers belong to.
+Dynamic personalization is about displaying content based on the segments subscribers belong to.

 For example, you can create a section with a coupon code and display it only to pro users where free users won’t see it.
 Or, if you have a webinar for email geeks, you can spread the word to your audience interested in emails by using dynamic sections in your emails.
 This way, you can create ultra-targeted and personalized emails and increase clicks and ROI.

-Bar and Bee use geography to add dynamic personalization in their emails.
+Bar and Bee use geographical data to add dynamic content in their emails.

 Source - Liveclicker